uapi-group/kernel-features/README.md

 are rather rough and unrefined.
 They serve as entry points for exploring the associated problem space.

+**When implementing ideas on this list or ideas inspired by this list please point that out explicitly and clearly in the associated patches and Cc `Christian Brauner <brauner (at) kernel (dot) org`.**

 * Ability to unmount obstructed mounts.
 (This means: you have a stack of mounts on the very same inode, and you want to remove a mount in the middle.
 Right now, you can only remove the topmost mount.)